The Beekeepers: History

 They toured extensively from 1996 until 1998 and were once supported by Travis.
-They also had TV appearances on MTV, VHF, The Ozone, The Chart Show and The Mag.
+They also had TV appearances on MTV, VHF, The O-Zone, The Chart Show and The Mag.

 The group broke up in 1998, with some members going on to form Lucas J.

 In 2001, East, the band's singer and lyricist said he had had enough of 'pop-fuelled punk' and wanted to explore different genres.

 2011–present

 The Beekeepers recorded new material and reformed for a reunion at The Old Bell in Derby on 24 September 2011.
 Kev Lamb replaced Julian Berry on guitar duties.

 In November 2013, the Beekeepers took to the stage at The Assembly Rooms Derby, guesting with the band on the night was Pendulum guitarist Peredur ap Gwynedd who replaced Gary Thatcher due to prior work commitments.